dimkauzh/Sokora/README.md

 ## Welcome to Sokora, a beautifully-crafted bot

 Sokora is a multipurpose Discord bot that lets you manage your servers easily.
-It has moderation, levelling, and news functionality among other features, and even a set of easter eggs for the chat to stay fun.
+It has moderation, leveling, and news functionality among other features, and even a set of easter eggs for the chat to stay fun.

 **Please note that Sokora is currently unstable, so it might have issues.**